digiltd/oh-rtd-test/Homematic-Binding.md

 Valid parameter keys:
 - LEVEL: The roller shutter level (Rollershutter, Unit=Percentage, 0%=OPEN, 100%=CLOSED, stop=STOP, move again=MOVE).

 NOTE: It is a known bug that the direction is incorrect, i.e. if you move your shutter down, it goes up and vice versa.
-This is due to the fact that Homematic defines 100% as "up" while for openHAB 100% means "down".
+This is due to the fact that HomeMatic defines 100% as "up" while for openHAB 100% means "down".
 This will be dealt with in the next release.

 #### = Examples =